huggingface/transformers/model_cards/google/bert2bert_L-24_wmt_de_en/README.md

 ## How to use

-You can use this model for sentence fusion, *e.g.*
+You can use this model for translation, *e.g.*

 ```python
 from transformers import AutoTokenizer, AutoModelForSeq2SeqLM